denix666/xget/README.md

 This program comes with no warranty.
 You must use this program at your own risk.

 ## Introduction
 A universal CLI downloader written in Rust.
-Downloads files over HTTP/HTTPS, FTP, and BitTorrent — all from a single command.
+Downloads files over HTTP/HTTPS, FTP, SSH (SCP/SFTP), and BitTorrent — all from a single command.

 ## Features
 - **HTTP/HTTPS** — segmented parallel downloads using Range requests
 - **FTP** — async client with passive mode and NAT traversal
+- **SSH (SCP/SFTP)** — download files from remote servers via SSH with password or key-based auth
 - **BitTorrent** — `.torrent` files and `magnet:` links
 - **DHT** — peer discovery via Distributed Hash Table (BEP 5)
+- **PEX** — peer exchange for discovering additional peers from connected ones (BEP 11)
 - **Metadata exchange** — download torrent metadata from peers (BEP 9/10)
 - **Resume** — automatically resumes interrupted downloads for all protocols
 - **Download history** — JSONL-based log with shell tab-completion for re-downloading